wallarm/product-documentation/docs/latest/admin-en/chaining-wallarm-and-other-ingress-controllers.md

     Each pod status should be **STATUS: Running** or **READY: N/N**.
 For example:

     ```
-    NNAME                                                             READY   STATUS    RESTARTS   AGE
+    NAME                                                             READY   STATUS    RESTARTS   AGE
     internal-ingress-wallarm-ingress-controller-6d659bd79b-952gl      4/4     Running   0          8m7s
     internal-ingress-wallarm-ingress-controller-wallarm-tarant64m44   5/5     Running   0          8m7s
     ```

-### Step 2: Create Ingress object with Wallarm-specific ingressClassName
+### Step 2: Create Ingress object with Wallarm-specific `ingressClassName`

-Create the Ingress object with the same name of ingress class as configured in `values.yaml` on step 3.
+Create the Ingress object with the same `ingressClass` name as configured in `values.yaml` in the previous step.

 Ingress object must be in the same namespace where your application is deployed, e.g.:

 ```yaml